Emergency Ultrasound Fellowship

 victoria gonzalez, Md, FDP

-Director of Resident Education, Emergency Ultrasound Division
+Director of Resident Education, Emergency US Division

 Ultrasound Resources